-Some seniors may have outbursts when it is time to go to bed, perhaps because they don't like being left alone at night.
-While you can't just never bring them to bed, you can start slowing down the process and completing it step by step.
-Go slow, talk them through the process, distract them as you head towards bed and stay with them until they fall asleep.
-The more you can do to avoid upsetting the senior, the fewer issues there will be.
+Some outbursts can be easy to avoid.
+If your loved one gets angry when the television is on during dinner, then don't turn the television on during dinner.
+Other triggers are more difficult to ignore.
+For example, they may have outbursts when it’s time to go to bed, perhaps because they don't like being left alone at night.
+While you can't avoid bedtime, you can start slowing down the process and completing it step by step.
+Go slow, talk them through the process, distract them as you head towards the bed and stay with them until they fall asleep.
+The more you can do to avoid upsetting them, the fewer issues there will be.

 Stick to a Routine

+One of the biggest triggers for aggression in Alzheimer's patients is uncertainty.
+When an individual with Alzheimer's doesn't know what is coming next, or faces surprises, they may react with aggression.
 Routines are great for Alzheimer's patients as they can help individuals with their memory.
-When an individual with Alzheimer's knows what is next in their routine, they are less likely to get caught off guard and react poorly.
+When they know what’s next in their routine, they’re less likely to get caught off guard and react poorly.

 Use Signs and Labels

 For many Alzheimer's patients, nothing is as frustrating as forgetting the name of something or where something is located.
 Help them out and prevent unnecessary outbursts by using labels and signs around the home.
 This includes signs on rooms, phone numbers next to the phone, labels on cupboards and name tags on visitors.
-The less seniors struggle to recall names and objects, the less frustrated they will get.
+The less seniors have to struggle to recall names and objects, the less frustrated they will get.